StigNygaard/lastfm-widgets/README.md

 #### /main.ts file

-Basically the "web-server" or "router" for https://lastfm-widgets.deno.dev/, serving above-mentioned content.
+Basically the "web-server" or "router" for https://lastfm-widgets.deno.dev/ (*this address will sone change*), serving the above-mentioned content.

 ## Future updates?